cyniii/git-demo/notes.md

 notes.md

 Hello this is some example text.
+I am very proud to be a professional developer.